-In past articles we have spoken extensively on the topic of life insurance for international professionals.
+In the past we have written extensively on the topic of life insurance for international families living in Japan.
 While there is no shortage of heated online debate regarding whether term insurance or whole of life insurance is the superior strategy, the fact remains that there is no one-size-fits-all solution and the best option is almost always on a case by case basis.
+Whether at home or living internationally, families would be well advised to consider low cost options for cancer insurance in Japan.
+Given the prevalence of Cancer across the globe it should be no surprise to learn that cancer insurance Japan is also big business.
+Cancer is a high probability, low cost illness to insure against, and failure to prepare may cost some families more than money.

 - Cancer is among the leading causes of morbidity and mortality worldwide, with approximately 14 million new cases and 8.2 million deaths per year.